wormhole-foundation/docs.wormhole.com/docs/reference/components/vaa.md

 *   **3: VAA submitted to target chain.**

     The VAA serves as evidence that guardians confirmed the message and its contents.
 To finalize, the VAA(or [relayed](./relayer.md)) is sent to the target chain for processing via a receiving contract.
-Relayers are the main point of contact for chains to interact with the wormhole's network of guardians.

 A user can verify VAAs themselves from the [Wormhole explorer](https://wormholescan.io/) or by listening to the network gossip.